Meet The Team

 Art is an amazing tool for cultural exchange, education, expression, therapy, connection and interaction.

-Rose-Anne is a graduate of the University of Winnipeg’s Manitoba Arts and Cultural Management Certificate Program, University of Manitoba’s Theatre program and is a certified Event Coordinator.
+Rose-Anne is a graduate of the University of Winnipeg’s Manitoba Arts and Cultural Management Certificate Program, the University of Manitoba’s Theatre program, and is a certified Event Coordinator.

-Prior to working at MAN Rose-Anne had 10 years experience working at two sector councils the Manitoba tourism education Council and Film Training Manitoba.
-Before that she has been a director, stage manager, production manager and a scenic artist.
+Prior to working at MAN, Rose-Anne had 10 years of experience working at two sector councils the Manitoba tourism education Council and Film Training Manitoba.
+Before that, she has been a director, stage manager, production manager and scenic artist.